Komal7209/car_plate_detection_by_darknet_yoloV3/README.md

 Final product is made using **darknet** framework, **yolov3** weights and used **google colab** so that it could use cloud's hardware for processing and cloud's storage for storing the dataset using it as **IaaS** and **Sar**

+# **Prerequisites**

+Nothing much required before if you are directly running Google colab notebook Just need to run all the cells